• Home

 Time to start using webhooks

-Ok, you've got this.
+You've got this.
 Armed with your newfound knowledge about webhooks and their confusing terminology, you're ready to start using them in your work.
 Poke around your favorite web apps' advanced settings and see if any of them support webhooks.
-Think through how you could use them—then give it a shot.
+Think through how you could use them to support your business—then give it a shot.

 Get productivity tips delivered straight to your inbox